LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 ### Templates

 LivePerson provides multiple structured content **templates** for each unique rich messaging enabled channel.
-See a list of rich messaging channels in [Getting Started with Rich Messaging](getting-started-with-rich-messaging-introduction.html).
+See a list of rich messaging channels and their capabilities in [Channel Capabilities](getting-started-with-rich-messaging-channel-capabilities.html).

 In order to handle the differences in channel rendering, these templates abstract away the unique feel of each channel and allow you to implement common **elements** in a familiar way.